I'm editor in chief of an art/lit website and a college English instructor who loves all forms of creative writing—both poetry and prose.

 ▪ Description of publication:

-The themes of nature and environmental issues are of particular interest, so the concept of “the wild” is something we explore in each issue.
+The themes of nature and environment are of particular interest, so the concept of “the wild” is something we explore in each issue.
 We are most drawn to work that considers the connections and points of tension between the wild and tame, the natural and civilized, the spontaneous and structured.

 ▪ Publication Details: